 Click here to get your tickets.

-The outbreak of war in Europe on September 1, 1939, had an immediate effect around the world, including in Prince Edward County.
-By Remembrance Day that year, the mayor of Picton was suggesting that the County could host an airport—or two.
-And before long, not only was Mountain View underway, but so was Picton Airport, to host a Bombing and Gunnery School to train the men of the RAF.
+The outbreak of war in Europe on September 1, 1939, had an immediate effect around the world, not least in Prince Edward County.
+By Remembrance Day, the Mayor was suggesting that the County could host an airport—or two.
+Before long, not only was Mountain View underway, but so was a Bombing and Gunnery School to train the men of the Royal Air Force.

 See it in the newspaper